-For the year ended March 31, 2017, major intangible assets recorded in the consolidated statement of financial position are inprocess research and development expenses recognized in line with the acquisition of Medicago Inc. in September 2013, and the carrying amount was $\frac{1}{2}6,410$ million as of March 31, 2017.
+For the year ended March 31, 2018, major intangible assets recorded in the consolidated statement of financial position are inprocess research and development expenses recognized in line with the acquisitions of Medicago Inc. in September 2013 and of NeuroDerm in October 2017, and the carrying amounts were \(\frac{4}{25}\),885 million and \(\frac{4}{128}\),338 million as of March 31, 2018 and 2019, respectively.

-For the year ended March 31, 2018, major intangible assets recorded in the consolidated statement of financial position are inprocess research and development expenses recognized in line with the acquisitions of Medicago Inc. in September 2013 and of NeuroDerm in October 2017, and the carrying amounts were ¥25,885 million and ¥128,338 million, respectively, as of March 31, 2018.
+For the year ended March 31, 2019, major intangible assets recorded in the consolidated statement of financial position are inprocess research and development expenses recognized in line with the acquisitions of Medicago Inc. in September 2013 and of NeuroDerm in October 2017, and the carrying amounts were \(\frac{1}{2}\)25,967 million and \(\frac{1}{2}\)134,076 million, respectively, as of March 31, 2019.
 These assets are in the research and development phase, have not been approved for sale by regulatory authorities, and are not yet available for use.
 Therefore, the Group has determined that the period during which future economic benefits will flow to it is not foreseeable for these intangible assets, and classifies them as intangible assets with indefinite useful lives.